adb014/nsf2x/docs/index.md

 - Exports the mail from Lotus Notes NSF files in MIME format keeping all layout and attachments
 - Capable of reading the encrypted mails in the NSF files, removing the Lotus encryption and reencrypting with the users Exchange Certificate in RC2, 3DES, AES128 or AES256 formats
-- Supports both Full and Click To Run (AKA Outlook 365) versions of Oulook
+- Supports both Full and Click To Run (AKA Office 365) versions of Oulook
 - Supports mixed 32 and 64 bit installations of Lotus Notes and Outlook
 - Multi-lingual, though only English and French translations currently exist.